 The findings are sobering for the ruling Christian Democrats, who have nominated the more-of-the-same Armin Laschet for the chancellorship.
 The prime minister of North Rhine-Westphalia proposes continuity from sixteen years of Angela Merkel.
 (I think the conservatives should have nominated the far more popular and semi-outsider Markus Söder of Bavaria.)

-They explain why support for the Greens has been trending up.
-Recent surveys put the party — which has never been Germany’s largest — either neck and neck with or ahead of the center-right.
+They are also the reason support for the Greens has been trending up.
+Recent surveys put the party — which has never been Germany’s largest — neck and neck with the center-right.

 When I tried to explain why the Greens are on the rise a month ago, I argued it wasn’t that Merkel’s muddling-through centrism was wrong for its time but that it did leave issues unaddressed.